al3xxndr/YouTube-Clone/README.md

 ---------------------------------------------------------------------------------------------------------

 DISCLAIMER
-I used images I found randomly on google and youtube for this projet.
+I used images I found randomly on google and youtube for this project.
-Credit goes to those people.
+Content credit goes to those creators.
 I also mix and matched images from different users as it was just rather fun to expermiment with the UI.